benjiebob/SMALify/README.md

          | .ply  | Mesh file, can be viewed in e.g. [MeshLab](https://www.meshlab.net/)  |
          | .pkl  | Pickle file, contains the latest model/camera parameters |

-   - Once completed, generate a video visualization
+   - Optionally, generate a video visualization
       - Set CHECKPOINT_NAME in config.py to be the name of the output directory in CreaturesGreatAndSMAL/checkpoints
       - Run the video generation script, which exports the video to CreaturesGreatAndSMAL/exported
          ```